nbpayne/deskandstudio-beta/03-studio.md

 We offer a wide range of options for backdrops, lighting and textures for the space on-site.
 You can also BYO backdrops if you have specialist requirements.

-Our location is convenient and easy to find --- a short drive or bus trip from Sydney CBD to Camperdown along Parramatta Road --- getting here and setting up is a breeze.
+Our location is convenient and easy to find --- a short drive or bus trip from Sydney CBD to Petersham along Parramatta Road --- getting here and setting up is a breeze.

 The studio can be hired for a full day, or just half a day.